How to Tell If Your Old Gold and Silver Jewelry Is Real

 Here are a few that just don’t fit the mold:

-I had serious hopes for this necklace.
+I had serious hopes for the necklace below.
 It looked good, satin finish, no corrosion, nothing to say it isn’t gold except it is marked 925.
 It turned out to be gold-filled sterling silver—still valuable, but not gold.

 The chain below is marked 583 and tested 14K, so its marking is correct.
 The heart pendant has no mark.
 The piece looks fantastic and I so much wanted it to test real.
 It did.
 This pendant is 14K even though it says nothing.
 Sometimes they turn out OK!